-Nutella Gelato is creamy smooth indulgence on a hot summer day.
-Unlike a lot of frozen desserts, Nutella Gelato doesn’t get rock hard or grainy in the freezer.
-It’s easy to make and absolutely delicious.
+Nutella Gelato is a creamy, smooth indulgence on hot summer days.
+Unlike many frozen desserts, it doesn’t get rock-hard or grainy in the freezer.
+It’s easy to make, absolutely delicious, and the perfect treat to satisfy your sweet tooth.

 Gelato versus Ice Cream

-Once the hot milk mixture was fully incorporated into the egg yolks, I poured egg yolk mixture into saucepan.
+- Once the hot milk mixture was fully incorporated into the egg yolks, I poured the egg yolk mixture into a saucepan.

-Once the custard was ready, I poured it through a strainer set on an 8-cup measuring cup.
-The reason for straining the custard was to keep any bits of egg yolk out of the gelato.
+- Once the custard was ready, I poured it through a strainer set on an 8-cup measuring cup.
+Staining the custard was to keep any bits of egg yolk out of the gelato.
 As it turned out, there weren’t any bits of yolk in the custard mixture!

 Finishing the Nutella Gelato